 Our loved ones may have dry mouth and for those, without dry mouth it can be hard to comprehend how hard living with a dry mouth can be.
 If you don’t have a dry mouth it can be hard to understand how annoying your cheeks sticking to your teeth can be.
 Or your tongue sticking to the roof of your mouth while you try to talk.
 It is a serious problem.
 Not only is it annoying but it can lead to periodontal disease and tooth decay.
 This is the biggest side effect of having a dry mouth.

 Talk To Us About Dry Mouth

-If you have dry mouth come in and talk with Dr. Mark McOmie or Dr Ellen McOmie here at McOmie Family Dentistry there can be prescription products used topically that can really change you life!
-Here in Chattanooga we work closely with several compounding pharmacies that make special medications in unique delivery systems just for our patients.
+If you have a dry mouth come in and talk with Dr. Mark McOmie here at McOmie Family Dentistry there can be prescription products used topically that can really change your life!
+Here in Chattanooga, we work closely with several compounding pharmacies that make special medications in unique delivery systems just for our patients.
 If swishing a lollipop around your mouth for 10 seconds and getting hours of dry mouth relief sounds good to you, then give us a call.
 McOmie Family Dentistry 423-899-1112.